-Her courses cover historical and contemporary American and Indigenous visual arts topics, as well as graduate courses in critical museology and exhibition practices.
-Study of exhibitions at the Denver Art Museum, the Colorado University Art Museum and Museum of Natural History are an integral part of her course work.
+Her courses cover historical and contemporary American and Indigenous visual arts topics, as well as graduate seminars in critical museology and exhibition practices.
+Study of collections and exhibitions at the Denver Art Museum, the Colorado University Art Museum, and the Colorado University Museum of Natural History are an integral part of her course work.

-Prof. de Stecher’s book, Culture Keepers: Women’s Arts of the Wendat First Nation, currently under review with McGill-Queen’s University Press, was supported by Social Science and Humanities Research Council awards and a Kayden Award.
+Prof. de Stecher’s book, Wendat Women's Arts, forthcoming in February 2022 with McGill-Queen’s University Press, was supported by a Millard Meiss Award, Social Science and Humanities Research Council awards and a Kayden Award.
 Her book- in- progress, Chiefly Gifts: The Power of Trade Silver, 1750-1820, was supported by a National Endowment for the Humanities Summer Institute grant.

 Prof. de Stecher earned an M.A. in Art and Its Institutions and Ph.D. in Cultural Mediations from Carleton University, and a B.A. in Art History from McGill University.
-Her research was supported by Social Science and the Humanities Research Council awards, a Fellowship at the Canadian Museum of History, a Curatorial Fellowship at Carleton University, and a Social Sciences and Humanities Research Council postdoctoral fellowship.
+Her research was supported by a Fellowship at the Canadian Museum of History, a Curatorial Fellowship at Carleton University, and a Social Sciences and Humanities Research Council postdoctoral fellowship.

 - “The Art of Community.”
 Revue d’art canadienne/Canadian Art Review 42 no. 2 (2017): 54-71.